Mexican Cuisine

 Storage and Reheating

 Store leftover pozole in an airtight container in the refrigerator for up to 3 days.
-It can be frozen for up to 3 months.
-Reheat gently on the stove or in the microwave, adding a splash of water if it thickens.
+It can also be frozen for up to 3 months.
+To reheat, thaw if frozen, then heat on the stove over medium heat until warmed through.

 Cooking Mistakes